RedisLabs/redislabs-docs/content/rc/subscriptions/delete-subscription.md

 Once a subscription is deleted, it cannot be recovered.

-We recommend backing up data before removing it.
+We recommend backing up your data before removing databases or subscriptions.